 Is it expensive?

-Aviation is expensive, however you could have a small display for around £1000 depending on the aircraft types you wish to have.
-As with most things, the bigger and grander you go, the more the price increases.
+Aviation can be expensive, however you could have a small display for around £2000 depending on the aircraft types you wish to have.
+As with most things, the bigger and better you go, the more the price increases.
 However when you think of the impact it will have on your guests and the memories it will create, a flying display can be that extra something to make your event even more successful.

 What are the rules?

-The rules are laid out in 2 documents, one produced by the Civil Aviation Authority, the other by the Military Aviation Authority.
-In the main, your event will be covered by the civil document CAP 403, which lays out the basic requirements and permissions needed to hold a flying display at any event, large or small.
+The first is Civil Air Publication 403 (CAP 403) produced by the Civil Aviation Authority.
+In the main, your event will be covered by the CAP 403, which lays out the full requirements and permissions needed to hold a flying display at any event, large or small which is governed by the civil regulations.
 One of the key bits you need to know is that you will need to obtain a permission from the CAA to hold your event, for which there is a fee and it must be submitted 42 days prior to your display as a minimum.
 We will be happy to help you through the process.

 Are there any restrictions on where a display can be held?